Nonlinear Compton scattering in time-dependent electric fields: LCFA and beyond

 which is analogous to Eq.~(\ref{angles}).
 By using Eq.~\eqref{angles1} in the ultrarelativistic limit and taking into account that $|\dot{\boldsymbol{a}}_\bot|=|\dot{\boldsymbol{a}}(t_1)|\sin\eta_1$ and Eq.~(\ref{delta}), we arrive at

-This expression has two particular consequences.
-First, it shows that the first-order correction $\mathcal{R}^{(1)}$ to the squared amplitude is odd in $\tau$.
-This is the reason for an asymmetric shape of the first-order correction in Fig.~\ref{fig_num1}.
+In virtue of \eqref{nu} and \eqref{taua}, the first-order correction \eqref{M1} to the squared amplitude is odd in $\tau$.
+This is the reason for the asymmetric shape of the first-order correction in Fig.~\ref{fig_num1}.
 As the correction to the Jacobian determinant from Eq.~(\ref{Jacob}) is also odd, the first-order correction to the total probability in Eq.~(\ref{W0}) vanishes identically.